Guide on How To Embed a Survey in an Email Newsletter

 How to embed Google survey in an email

 Google Forms is a classic way to take a survey in a newsletter.
-The survey can be completed entirely within the email for subscribers with Gmail addresses.
-If anyone is having trouble displaying the survey, they can follow the link and fill out the survey on Google Forms.
+Subscribers with Gmail addresses can complete the survey entirely within the email, and others can follow the link to the Google Forms website.

 To set up a Google form, start by logging into your Google Drive account.
 Then, click on the “New” button in the top left corner.